Risely

 Recognize their achievements

 Recognizing an employee’s achievements is an excellent way to motivate them.
 Managers can do it in several ways, including verbally thanking the worker for their hard work or awarding them bonuses or other rewards.
 It also helps to build morale and encourages employees to keep working hard.
-Giving the employees their due recognition and supportive words f affirmation will help them become more resilient in facing challenges.
+Giving the employees their due recognition and supportive words of affirmation will help them become more resilient in facing challenges.
 It will also show that their efforts are noticed and valued by seniors.

 Balance autonomy and delegation with guidance

 Delegation is key to keeping an overloaded employee motivated.
 While they should be given enough autonomy to do their job, the tasks they are assigned must be within the scope of their skill set and remain manageable.
 If employees feel overwhelmed or like they’re being pushed too hard, this will only set them back.
 It’s also important not to over-delegate tasks unnecessarily, as this can create even more work for the individual.
 Hence, managers ensure that they delegate and share autonomy reasonably to facilitate employee development and empowerment instead of leading them astray.
+Set up a culture where being busy is not seen as a badge of honour.

 Practice efficient time management